gold-alex/CreateMPLS-Administrative-App/README.md

 -  [Material-UI](https://mui.com/)

 ## Installation

-1. Head to database.sql and follow the instructions to setup the PostgreSQL database.
+1. Head to database.sql and follow the instructions to setup the PostgreSQL database

 2. Open your IDE's console and run `npm install` (Installs all program dependencies)

 4. To initialize the server, run `npm run server` in your terminal

-5. To initialize the client and view in browser, run `npm run client` in your terminal.
+5. To initialize the client and view in browser, run `npm run client` in your terminal

 ## Teacher Usage
 ![](https://raw.githubusercontent.com/gold-alex/create-mpls-gifs/main/Teacher.gif)

-1. Register to make a new account and input the given teacher registration code.
+1. Register to make a new account and input the given teacher registration code

-2. Log in and you will be taken to a screen displaying all of the classes assigned to you.
+2. Log in and you will be taken to a screen displaying all of the classes assigned to you

-3. Click on the class you'd like to take attendance for.
+3. Click on the class you'd like to take attendance for

-4. Configure class date, length, and volunteer count.
+4. Configure class date, length, and volunteer count

-5. Click a student's name to mark them present.
+5. Click a student's name to mark them present

 6. Press submit to submit attendance data to the database